 We’ve all heard excuses, and, most likely, have made some ourselves.
-How many of us have heard or used one of the following?
+How many of us have heard or used one of the following to cover for a lack of communication?
 I’ll let you pick the excuse that sounds best to you:

 - I don’t have time / I have this thing coming up / I’m busy